VCityTeam/Spatial-Multimedia-DB/API_Enhanced_City/README.md

-The goal of the API **Enhanced City** is to handle, and serve through [web services](https://en.wikipedia.org/wiki/Web_service), various types of city related in the context of
+The goal of the API **Enhanced City** is to handle, and serve through [web services](https://en.wikipedia.org/wiki/Web_service), various types of city related data in the context of
 [UD-SV (Urban Data Services and Vizualisation)](https://github.com/VCityTeam/UD-SV).

 The API currently offers [web service](https://en.wikipedia.org/wiki/Web_service)